feimosi/baguetteBox.js/README.md

 * Opera 12+
 * Safari 5+

-## Notes
+## Contributing

 Feel free to report any issues!
+If you wish to contribute by fixing a bug or implementing a new feature, please first see [CONTRIBUTING](./CONTRIBUTING.md).

 ## Credits